arnoo/git-deliver/README.md

 * The commit to deliver is pushed to the remote, and the remote repository cloned in the delivered folder. "post-checkout" scripts are then run.

 * Your scripts might change the delivered files (add production passwords for instance).
 We therefore do a commit in the clone repository, to save the delivered state.
+We then run the "pre-symlink" scripts.

-We then change the "current", "previous" and "preprevious" symlinks atomically to point to the corresponding new folders, and run the "post-symlink" scripts.
+* We change the "current", "previous" and "preprevious" symlinks atomically to point to the corresponding new folders, and run the "post-symlink" scripts.

 * If any of the run scripts fails (has a non zero exit status) or if an internal git-deliver step fails, we'll not run the others, and instead initiate a rollback.
 To do this, we'll run the "rollback-pre-symlink" scripts, switch the symlinks back if necessary (if we went as far in the process as to change them in the first place), then run the "rollback-post-symlink" scripts.